Narrow absorption lines from intervening material in supernovae. IV. Type Ia supernovae: Na I D line strength relating to external material and intrinsic properties: Discussion

-HV objects, belonging mostly to the young-approaching sample, have been associated with redder colours before \citep{Foley11} and to lower $R_V$ values \citep{Wang09}.
+HV objects, belonging mostly to the young-HV sample, have been associated to redder colours \citep{Foley11}, lower $R_V$ values \citep{Wang09} and stronger sodium absorption \citep[e.g.,][]{Gall24}.
 Intrinsic colour differences not captured in the stretch-dependent intrinsic colours of \textsc{SNooPy} could affect the reddening estimates, as suggested by \citet{Polin19}; however, the accompanying strong differences in \naid\ absorption argue for real dust differences.
-The line-of-sight material responsible for these differences is more local than our $r=0.5$ kpc host apertures around the SNe, and more strikingly, is related to intrinsic explosion properties such as the ejecta velocity and the nebular shifts.
-The most plausible explanation is that the SN interacts with material that is present in its vicinity, with explosion asymmetries and viewing angle effects possibly related to this interaction and its strength.
+The line-of-sight material responsible for these differences is more local than our $r=0.5$ kpc host apertures around the SNe, and more strikingly, is related to intrinsic explosion properties such as ejecta velocity and nebular shifts.
+The most plausible explanation is that the SN interacts with material in its vicinity, with explosion asymmetries and viewing angle effects related to this interaction and its strength.

 At later times (30-90 days after maximum), \citet{Forster13} claim that sodium absorption differs according to the $B-V$ evolution.
-In this study, we only find mild indications for this (KS p-value of 0.09 between young-approaching and young-receding), and it would seem that the diversity of this decay has a stronger relation to some property of the environment (see FF$_{env}$ in Tab.~\ref{tab:KSdoub}).
+In this study, we only find mild indications for this (KS p-value of 0.09 between young-HV and young-NV), and it would seem that the diversity of this decay has a stronger relation to some property of the environment (see FF$_{env}$ in Tab.~\ref{tab:KSdoub}).
 It is also worth mentioning that \citet{Wang19} find late-time blue-excess (60-100 days past maximum) for HV objects, and they interpret this as evidence for light-echoes from very nearby material, in agreement with our findings.